Cardiff City F.C.: Early years (1899–1920)

 Following a meeting at the home of lithographic artist Bartley Wilson in Cardiff, the club was founded in 1899 as Riverside A.F.C. as a way of keeping players from the Riverside Cricket Club together and in shape during the winter months.
 In their first season, they played friendlies against local sides at their Sophia Gardens ground.
 In 1900 they joined the Cardiff & District League for their first competitive season.
 When King Edward VII granted Cardiff city status in 1905, the club put in a request to the South Wales and Monmouthshire Football Association to change their name to Cardiff City.
 The request was turned down as they were deemed not to be playing at a high enough level.
-To enhance their standing, the team arranged to join the South Wales League in 1907.
-The following year they were granted permission to change the name of the club to Cardiff City.
+To enhance their standing, the team arranged to join the South Wales League in 1906.
+Two years later they were granted permission to change the name of the club to Cardiff City.

 Although growing in stature, the club was forced to turn down the opportunity to join the newly formed Second Division of the Southern Football League due to a lack of facilities at their Sophia Gardens ground.
 Over the next two years, Cardiff played friendlies against some of Britain's top professional sides, including Middlesbrough, Bristol City, and Crystal Palace.
 The matches were played at grounds in Cardiff and nearby towns so as to gauge the level of public interest in the team.
 The club eventually secured land to build their own stadium, Ninian Park, which was completed in 1910.
 The club turned professional the same year.
 They made their first signing the following year with the acquisition of Jack Evans from fellow Welsh side Cwmparc.

 With the new ground in place, Cardiff joined the Southern Football League Second Division and appointed their first manager, Davy McDougall, who became player-manager.
 They went on to finish in fourth place in their first year in the league.
 The board decided to replace McDougall with Fred Stewart, who had previous managerial experience with Stockport County.
 He set about adopting a more professional approach, signing several players with Football League experience, including brothers John and George Burton and Billy Hardy.
 Stewart led the team to promotion in his second season by winning the Second Division title.
 They remained in the First Division for the next decade, and finished in the top four on two occasions.